KristinHannah/sinatra-movies-app/README.md

 #License

-Bodogemu is licensed under the MIT license, which can be read in the License.md file located at in the root directory.
+The Movie Tracker is licensed under the MIT license, which can be read in the License file located at in the root directory.